This is the multi-page printable view of this section. Click here to print.

 4. Account ID: Enter the account ID registered in AWS and click the ‘Verify’ button to confirm.

-1. Create a Policy for CAM Access
+1. Create policy for CAM access

-• Go to SCP Console.
+• Go to the SCP console.

-• Create a Policy with the name ‘CAM_Linked_Policy’ Create a new policy that includes the necessary permissions required for CAM operation based on the following table:
+Create a new policy that includes the permissions required for CAM operation according to the table below.

 IDActionReason